 Are There Any Similarities Between Icelandic and English?

 There are PLENTY of similarities between Icelandic and English.
 Icelandic has at least two internationally known words: “Geyser” and “Saga.”
-The word “geyser” derives from Iceland’s biggest geyser, Geysir (found on the Golden Circle), and the Icelandic Sagas written in the 1200s are great examples of epic sagas.
+The word “geyser” derives from Iceland’s biggest geyser, Geysir (a key stop on Golden Circle tours), and the Icelandic Sagas written in the 1200s are great examples of epic sagas.
 The word “saga” simply means “story” in Icelandic.

 There are many more similarities between Icelandic and English words than just those two.
 Maybe you’ve seen some in the examples given above (“dóttir” = daughter, “jól” = yule, “gefa” = give, “vegur” = way).

-According to the Icelandic sagas from hundreds of years ago, in Viking times, people in Iceland could converse with Scandinavian people and people living in England without any difficulty.
+According to the Icelandic sagas from hundreds of years ago, during Viking times, people in Iceland shared a language with the Scandinavian people and could communicate with people living in England without much difficulty.

 There’s no “polite” way of addressing people in modern Icelandic, such as “Sie” or “Vous” in German and French.
 Everyone uses the word “þú.”
 On that note, everyone is also addressed by their first name, and never by their surname.

 The word “eyja” (that you should be familiar with now) can be shortened to “ey” and still mean "island.”
-That would explain the names of the Orkney Islands and Jersey and Guernsey.
+That would explain the names of the Orkney Islands, Jersey, and Guernsey.

 The English word “husband” doesn’t have an obvious meaning behind it, but it’s very similar to the Icelandic word “húsbóndi” which translates as “house farmer” or “man of the house.”
 “Húsbóndi” isn’t commonly used as a term for a husband in the sense of “man and wife” (or “man and husband”) in Icelandic anymore.
 That word is now “eiginmaður” (that translates to “a man of your own”).